oughtinc/affable/README.markdown

 ## Interactions

-There are three commands that are accepted in the interactive mode:
+These are the commands that are accepted in the interactive mode:

   - `ask <message>` - This schedules a new question to be asked.
   - `view <pointer>` - This expands a pointer revealing what it points at.
   - `reply <message>` - This answers the current question.
   - `wait` - This waits for the answers to unanswered questions.
+  - `exit` - Exits the program.

+Tab completion should work for these commands except for `exit`.

 Currently, you need to `ask` a question as the first thing otherwise the program will crash.